 TurningPoint offers multiple ways for students to participate in classroom polls.

-The clickers used at NC State have raised buttons which will allow visually disabled students to participate in polls once they have been oriented to the layout of the clicker.
-However, visually disabled users will not be able to receive confirmation feedback if their response has been received because that information is only conveyed visually on the display.
+The clickers used at NC State have raised buttons that allow visually disabled students to participate in polls, once they have been oriented to the layout of the clicker.
+However, visually disabled users will not be able to confirm that their response has been received, because that confirmation is only conveyed visually on the display.

 Caution – Using Clickers for Grading

-If you are using clickers in any type of testing environment, special consideration will have have to be made for students who receive extended time on testing.
-In this situation, clickers are often used in the middle of class to assess the student and record their response as part of their grade.
-If a student is allowed extended time, this is problematic because to allow the student extra time would mean stopping the rest of class and drawing attention to the student.
-In this case, alternative and equitable ways of assessing either the individual student or the entire class must be made.
+If you are using clickers in any type of testing environment, you will need to especially consider any student who receives extended time on testing.
+If clickers are used in the middle of class to record responses as part of students’ grades, then allowing a student extra time would mean stopping the rest of class and drawing attention to that student.
+In this case, you must provide alternative and equitable ways of assessing either the individual student or the entire class.